flojoy-ai/docs/docs/instruments-wiki/introduction.md

  <details>
  <summary>Category Description</summary>
- A 3He/4He dilution refrigerator is a cryogenic device that provides continuous cooling to temperatures as low as 2 mK, with no moving parts in the low-temperature region.[1][2]
+ A 3He/4He dilution refrigerator is a cryogenic device that provides continuous cooling to temperatures as low as 2 mK, with no moving parts in the low-temperature region.
 The cooling power is provided by the heat of mixing of the helium-3 and helium-4 isotopes.

-The dilution refrigerator was first proposed by Heinz London in the early 1950s, and was experimentally realized in 1964 in the Kamerlingh Onnes Laboratorium at Leiden University.[3]
+The dilution refrigerator was first proposed by Heinz London in the early 1950s, and was experimentally realized in 1964 in the Kamerlingh Onnes Laboratorium at Leiden University.
 The field of dilution refrigeration is reviewed by Zu et al.
  </details>

  <div className="flex flex-wrap" style={{ marginLeft: "-40px" }}>